rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Dynu-Readme.md

 # How To Use the Dynu DNS Plugin

 This plugin works against the [Dynu](https://www.dynu.com) DNS provider.
-It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.
+It is assumed that you have already setup an account configured at least one DDNS domain to work against.

-**Please note**: You must bring your own domain.
-It is not possible to set TXT records on the domains provided by Dynu.
+**Note for Free Plan users**: Dynu imposes [some limitations](https://www.dynu.com/en-US/Membership) on non-paid accounts.
+The most significant is a limit of 4 DNS records per domain which effectively means you can only create a cert with up to 4 names in it from the same domain (and only if you have no other DNS records counting against your limit).
+Additionally, if you are using one of Dynu's provided domain names, their official policy (as of 03/2019) is that you can't create TXT records until the domain is 30 days old. *Though currently, that limitation only seems to apply to the web GUI.*

 ## Setup